xurble/recast/README.md

 Installation
 ============

-Recast is a pretty simple django (1.4 - sorry) application.
-The only external dependencies are south and requests.
+Recast is a pretty simple django (1.11) application.
+The only external dependency is requests.

 Once it is running, in order to keep it ticking over and reading feeds, something needs to keep hitting /refresh/

-I have that set up as a cron job using curl.
+I have that set up as a cron job using curl that fires every five minutes.
 This is a cheesy way to work around the severe lameness of my current hosting.

+If you were to run it on something sensible, you'd probably want to use Celery or similar.

 And that's it.